nighthawkcoders/teacher_portfolio/_posts/2023-11-13-CSSE-mario-background.md

     // Call and wait for Game Objects to be ready await setupGame();

-    // Trigger a resize at start up window.dispatchEvent(new Event('resize'));
+    // Trigger a resize at the start-up window.dispatchEvent(new Event('resize'));
     toggleCanvasEffect.dispatchEvent(new Event('click'));